 The ginger ale was likely the only product to carry the name Kirks until the old rivals, Owen Gardner & Sons and the Helidon Spa Water Company merged in 1959.
 They traded as Kirks, applying the brand name to their full range of soft drinks.
 Early bottles boasted the company was “Established 1850” and also laid claim to the medals won by the Helidon company in London, Paris and San Francisco.

-In 1964, the company became a subsidiary of the international giant British Tobacco, now known as Coca-Cola Amatil.
+In 1964, the company became a subsidiary of the international giant British Tobacco, which became Coca-Cola Amatil and is now Coca-Cola Europacific Parners.
 BT also bought many well-known soft drink brands in other states, including Hall’s in South Australia, Marchants in Victoria, Ecks and Shelleys in New South Wales and Gests in Western Australia.
-Eventually all these brands disappeared, to be replaced by Kirks.
+Eventually, all these brands disappeared, to be replaced by Kirks.